AngRobert/FurnitureShop/README.md

 # Zpotifai Streaming Service
 This is my project for the Advanced Object-Oriented Programming course.

-Features:
+## Features:

 1. Search for an artist, album or track name
 2. List details of an artist, album or track
+3. Simulate playing a song (add a stream) or an album (queue a list of songs)
+4. Simulate playing a podcast (add a stream)
-3. Add a new artist to database
+5. Add a new artist to database
-4. Add a new album to an artist's catalogue
+6. Add a new album to an artist's catalogue
-5. Add a new single
+7. Add a new single
-6. Add a new song to an album
+8. Add a new song to an album
-7. List artists by tag
+9. List artists by tag
-8. Add a new tag to an artist
+10. Add a new tag to an artist
-9. Delete a tag from an artist
+11. Delete a tag from an artist
-10. Delete a song (single or album track)
+12. Delete a song (single or album track)
-11. Delete an artist and all their songs from the database
+13. Delete an artist and all their songs from the database
-12. Delete an album and all its songs from the database
+14. Delete an album and all its songs from the database
+15. Show database logs